- Attraction Seating

 The Circle of Life—baseball cap of the man driving a harvester

-The Garden Grill restaurant has character lunch and dinner.
+The Garden Grill restaurant has character dinner, Chip and Dale's Harvest Feast.

 Green Thumb Emporium - Environmental kitchen and garden gifts.
 Kitchen Kabaret items sold here in the 1980's have become sought after collectibles!